opentelemetry

 2. Select Kubernetes, then choose Kubernetes monitoring with EDOT Collector.

-3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm Chart and the provided values.yaml.
+3. Follow the on-screen instructions to install the OpenTelemetry Operator using the Helm chart and the provided values.yaml.

 Notes on installing the OpenTelemetry Operator:

 [!NOTE] The default installation deploys an OpenTelemetry Operator with a self-signed TLS certificate.
-To automatically generate and renew publicly trusted certificates, refer to cert-manager integrated installation for instructions on customizing the values.yaml file before running the helm install command.
+To automatically generate and renew certificates, refer to cert-manager integrated installation for instructions on customizing the values.yaml file before running the helm install command.

 Manual deployment of all components